palade/response-reviewers-comments-latex-template/README.md

-# Latex template letter for formal response to the reviewer's comments.
+# Latex template for formal response to the reviewer's comments.